muunkky/hottopoteto/docs/core/domains.md

-# Domain System in LangChain V2
+# Domain System in Hottopoteto

-The domain system in LangChain V2 provides a mechanism for organizing functionality around specific subject areas or knowledge domains.
+The domain system in Hottopoteto provides a mechanism for organizing functionality around specific subject areas or knowledge domains.
 This document explains how domains work and how to use them.

 ## What Are Domains?